latticesurgery-com/lattice-surgery-compiler/README.md

 * HTTP Service to compile qasm circuits
 * Data representation for Pauli rotations and abstract lattice surgery operations
 * QASM to lattice surgery patch compiler
-* Remove sabilizer operations from the input circuit
+* Remove stabilizer operations from the input circuit
 * Simulation of patch computations

 <!-- end -->